FAQs About Wolfried.

 THE NITTY GRITTY

-• We use species-appropriate food as the foundation, not filler.
+• We treat biologically-appropriate food as the foundation, not as a vehicle for fillers, additives, or unnecessary supplementation.

 WHO WE ARE